A Guide To Blue Light Headache Relief

 It is widely known that being exposed to UVA and UVB rays from the sun can cause skin damage as well as increase the chances of skin cancer.

-A study from 2015 has shown indications that blue light exposure decreased antioxidants found on the skin, which means that the number of free radicals on the skin has been increased.
+A study from 2015 has shown indications that blue light wave exposure decreases antioxidants found on the skin, which means that the number of free radicals on the skin has been increased.

 In general, the lack of antioxidants can lead to premature aging and wrinkles, but in this case, there might be chances of more serious skin damage.